 Supervisors vote to require groundwater testing By Michael Collins Ventura County Reporter – August 5, 2004 On August 3, Ventura County Supervisor Linda Parks’ precedent setting initiative to require testing for pollutants near the heavily contaminated Rocketdyne facility in Simi Valley won approval from the county’s Board of Supervisors on […]

 Developers of Simi Valley’s Runkle Canyon claim the water tested clean.
-Then a band of citizens discovered super-toxic goo seeping from the ground By Michael Collins Los Angeles CityBeat/ValleyBeat – June 21, 2007 The sweating point man leads a small group up the dusty inclines of Runkle Canyon.
-This undeveloped […]
+Then a band of citizens discovered super-toxic goo seeping from the ground By Michael Collins Los Angeles CityBeat/ValleyBeat – June 21, 2007 [KB Home’s Runkle Canyon development is now called Arroyo Vista at the Woodlands.]
+The sweating point man […]

 Multiple hazardous readings of suspected Fukushima radiation have been detected in air, rain, snow, and surf in California and across the nation.
 Media pushback denies all.